|

 - In 1870, it was calculated that 81 divorces took place per 0.1 million of the married population of the US.
 By 1900, there were 200 divorces (keeping other factors constant)

 - After every major war in the 20th century, the divorce rate climbed sharply.
-In the 1930's, there was the Depression when the divorce rate dropped.
-After 1965, this rate climbed severely, peaked around 1980 and later stabilized.
+In the 1930's, there was the Depression, when the divorce rate dropped.
+After 1965, this rate climbed up severely, and peaked around 1980, which later stabilized.
 In the 1990's, 50 percent of the marriages in the US ended in divorce.
 This was the highest divorce rate in the Western World

 - Some Mormons and Native American tribes observed polygamy.
 However, by the late 19th century, legislation terminated this practice to a considerable extent.
 A majority of 20th century marriages comprised of heterosexual and monogamous relations